Masquerayd/printf/README.md

 1. The **buffer** accumulates these pieces as it processes the format string.
 1. finally when all the format spercifiers and all the arguments have been process the `printf` function then prints to the standard output.

 buffering is important as it reduces the write operation to the output.
 If The `printf` function doesn't see a newline  at then end of the format sting then it places the string in the buffer until it get the new line character.
-The buffer can be forced to fluch the buffer by using the flush (stdout).
+The buffer can be forced to fluch the buffer by using the fflush(stdout).

 ## Memory Management
 ### Memory allocation in Custom `printf`